D'Vontz Faucets Review & Rating Updated: 07/09/21

 - Xiamen Chstone Co.
 Ltd. (China) Ceramic sinks.

-All D'Vontz faucets are made by Vancomp International Co., Ltd., a well-respected Taiwanese manufacturer of faucets, fillers, shower components, and bathroom accessories.
-Vancomp also supplies faucet components to At least some Waterloo faucets are the same Vancomp models sold by D'Vontz.
+D'Vontz faucets are made by Vancomp International Co., Ltd., a well-respected Taiwanese manufacturer of faucets, fillers, shower components, and bathroom accessories.
+Vancomp also supplies faucet components to and finished faucets to Chemcore Industries which sells them under its Waterloo brand.
+Some faucets sold by D'Vontz are also available from Chemcore, but in just two finishes: chrome and nickel.

 D'Vontz faucets are available in four finishes: polished chrome, satin nickel, oil rubbed bronze and a finish called Victorian bronze, a somewhat lighter bronze.
 Not all faucets are available in all four finishes.
-Some are available in just a single finish.
+Some are available in just a single finish, usually chrome.

-Our lawyers had a small problem with the choice of warranty language which is somewhat ambiguous.
+Our panel of consulting attorneys had a small problem with the choice of language in the D'Vontz faucet warranty which is somewhat ambiguous.
 Nonetheless, we believe the warranty fairly meets the standard for lifetime faucet warranties in North America.
 We especially like the "all causes" leak protection.
-The warranty suggests that D'Vontz has considerable confidence in the reliability and longevity of its faucets and has not shied away for guaranteeing them for their reasonable service life.
+The warranty suggests that D'Vontz has considerable confidence in the reliability and longevity of its faucets and has not shied away from guaranteeing them for their reasonable service life.

 Of course, a guarantee is only as good as the company's ability to provide the parts and services required to repair a defective faucet.
 Most companies like D'Vontz do not maintain a deep inventory of replacement parts, particularly for discontinued faucets, such as the extensive inventories provided by major companies such as candidly admit that they will keep a supply of replacement parts for discontinued faucets for just a few years.